rlespinasse/github-slug-action/README.md

 ## Troubleshooting

-### One of environement variables doesn't work as intended
+### One of the environment variables doesn't work as intended

 [**Note**][naming-conventions]: GitHub reserves the `GITHUB_` environment variable prefix for internal use by GitHub.
 Setting an environment variable or secret with the `GITHUB_` prefix will result in an error.